The following answers to COLA Frequently Asked Questions are provided by the Department of Defense's Per Diem, Travel and Transportation Committee.

 ANSWER: No. CONUS COLA is a monthly entitlement based on a 30 day month, the same as BAH.

-19. How often will CONUS COLA be updated?
+10. How often are the CONUS COLA rates updated?

 ANSWER: By law (37 USC 403b), CONUS COLA will be updated once a year.
 New rates go into effect January 1.